Analysis | Why UK Bond Market Is in Growing Chaos Over Pensions

 7. Why does all this matter?

 The BOE’s intervention triggered the largest fall on record for UK long-term yields, only a day after their biggest ever spike.
 These benchmark rates impact borrowing costs in the wider economy and were causing turmoil for some consumers and businesses, with mortgage products getting withdrawn and deals collapsing.
-The pensions industry still isn’t out of the woods: The BOE has said repeatedly that its measure is temporary, further roiling the bond market and sending yields back toward multi-year highs.
+The strain on the pensions industry was clear by October, when real estate funds whose investors include UK pension plans began to offer properties for sale to meet redemption requests.
+Some companies faced calls to provide emergency loans to raise cash for their employee retirement plans.

 In an odd position, optically at least.
-On one hand, it’s trying to slow the economy by tightening monetary policy -- raising interest rates -- to tame inflation.
-Yet now it is simultaneously buying bonds, putting more cash into the system in a similar way to the years of QE.
+On one hand, it’s trying to slow the economy by raising benchmark interest rates to tame inflation.
+Yet the crisis forced it into simultaneously buying bonds, putting more cash into the system in a similar way to the years of QE.
 The situation speaks to the BOE’s different mandates: it needs to protect financial stability as well as alleviate price pressures, and sometimes those two aims come into conflict.
-The gyrations have also forced the bank to delay a bond sale program aimed at reducing the mammoth pile of government securities it built up since the financial crisis, a key aim for policymakers.
-That may be why the BOE was keen to call time on its measures, despite pressure on the central bank to continue its support.
+The gyrations forced the bank to delay a bond sale program aimed at reducing the mammoth pile of government securities it built up since the financial crisis, and it is now set to initially exclude the long-dated bonds at the center of the turmoil.

 • A Bloomberg story on lessons for the pension industry from the crisis.